Separations between Combinatorial Measures for Transitive Functions: Basic definitions and notations

-Now we will define some additional properties of the domain that we need to define ~\cite{ABBL+17} function. \begin{defi}[Pointer matrix with marked column] Let $M$ be an $m\times n$ \emph{pointer-matrix} over $\Sigma$.
+Now we will define some additional properties of the domain that we need to define the pointer function. \begin{defi}[Pointer matrix with marked column] Let $M$ be an $m\times n$ \emph{pointer-matrix} over $\Sigma$.
 A column $j \in [n]$ of $M$ is defined to be a \emph{marked column} if there exists exactly one cell $(i,j)$, $i \in [m]$, in that column with entry $x_{(i,j)}$ such that $x_{(i,j)} \neq (1, \perp, \perp, \perp)$ and every other $\cl$ in that column is of the form $(1, \perp, \perp, \perp)$.
 The $\cl$ $(i,j)$ is defined to be the \emph{special element} of the \emph{marked column} $j$. \end{defi}

 Let $n$ be a power of $2$.
-Let $T$ be a rooted, directed and balanced binary tree with $n$-leaves and $(n-1)$ internal vertices. we will use the following notations that will be used in defining some functions formally.
+Let $T$ be a rooted, directed, and balanced binary tree with $ n$ leaves and $(n-1)$ internal vertices.
+We will use the following notations that will be used in defining some functions formally.

 \begin{notation} Let $n$ be a power of $2$.
-Let $T$ be a rooted, directed and balanced binary tree with $n$-leaves and $(n-1)$ internal vertices.
+Let $T$ be a rooted, directed, and balanced binary tree with $n$ leaves and $(n-1)$ internal vertices.
 Labels the edges of $T$ as follows: the outgoing edges from each node are labeled by either $left$ or $right$.
 The leaves of the tree are labeled by the elements of $[n]$ from left to right, with each label used exactly once.
 For each leaf $j\in[n]$ of the tree, the path from the $root$ to the leaf $j$ defines a sequence of $left$ and $right$ of length $O(\log n)$, which we denote by $T(j)$.

-When $n$ is not a power of $2$, choose the largest $k \in \N$ such that $2^k \leq n$, consider a complete balanced tree with $2^k$ leaves and add a pair of child node to to each $n - 2^k$ leaves starting from left.
+When $n$ is not a power of $2$, choose the largest $k \in \N$ such that $2^k \leq n$, consider a completely balanced tree with $2^k$ leaves, and add a pair of child nodes to each $n - 2^k$ leaves starting from the left.
 Define $T(j)$ as before. \end{notation}